 - Once you’ve got a good plan, put it into practice.
-You might find that once you start putting speakers in that you need to alter things slightly, but at least having an initial plan gives you a better idea of what to do.
+You might find that once you start putting speakers in, you need to alter things slightly, but at least having an initial plan gives you a better idea of what to do.

 - Because it’s likely that you’re using an existing space, pay attention to things like ambient light and sound.
-Blackout curtains are a must, and you might want to think about including some acoustic treatments to improve sound quality.
+Blackout curtains are a must, and you might want to consider including some acoustic treatments to improve sound quality.

 The Best Acoustic Treatments For Home Theater Rooms

 The chances of you having a space that follows the Golden Ratio are quite slim, so acoustic treatments are an important addition to any home theater.
 This is particularly true in large home theater rooms, as the sound has further to travel and so has more chance of reflecting.

 Reflection is the last thing you need if you’re looking for good-quality audio in your home theater.
 Sound waves crossing over each other causes them to sound muddy, which is the last thing you want when you’ve spent all that money on a decent system.

 To combat this, you want to use some acoustic treatments.
 There are plenty available, as they’re generally used in recording studios.
 You’ve inevitably seen that weird foam paneling on the wall in recording studios; it often looks like egg boxes or something similar.